In Australia, English Breakfast is the most popular tea.

 While English Breakfast is certainly a popular choice, I must confess since I have found Assam, English Breakfast has become soooo yesterday.

+Alternatively Ceylon black tea from Sri Lanka is also a great Breakfast tea choice.
 Even when I make it super light, just as a light drink to get through the day, it’s just as delicious.
 Hot or iced – equally good.

 For English Breakfast lovers, consider